Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 ## Voice

-A suite of API's used to build voice enabled apps.
-These products allow customers to integrate text-to-speech into their workflow, build interactive voice response systems using JSON or make VOIP calls using [SIP](#sip) trunks.
+A suite of APIs used to build voice enabled apps.
+These products allow customers to integrate text-to-speech into their workflow, build interactive voice response systems using JSON or make VoIP calls using [SIP](#sip) trunks.

 Voice includes: